jdorn/json-editor/README.md

 If you create a custom editor interface that you think could be helpful to others, submit a pull request!

 The possibilities are endless.
 Some ideas:

 *  A compact way to edit objects
-*  Radio button version of the `select` editor
 *  Autosuggest for strings (like enum, but not restricted to those values)
 *  Better editor for arrays of strings (tag editor)
 *  Canvas based image editor that produces Base64 data URLs